zulip/zulip/docs/production/security-model.md

 ## Users and bots

-* There are several types of users in a Zulip organization: Organization Owners, Organization Administrators, Members (normal users), Guests, and Bots.
+* There are several types of users in a Zulip organization: organization owners, organization administrators, members (normal users), guests, and bots.

-* Owners and Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.
+* Owners and administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.